MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/index.md

 ---
-title: API for Dynamics 365 for Financials | Microsoft Docs
+title: API for Dynamics 365 Business Central | Microsoft Docs
-description: Reference content for the API endpoint for integration with Dynamics 365 for Financials.
+description: Reference content for the API endpoint for integration with Dynamics 365 Business Central.
 documentationcenter: ''
 author: SusanneWindfeldPedersen